elmar-hinz/Cool/README.md

 }
 ```

+**Hint:**

-It depends on the service type, what `canServe` uses as $mixedCriteria
+> It depends on the service type, what `canServe` uses as $mixedCriteria
-and how it evaluates its answer.
+> and how it evaluates its answer.
 If you don't set a stricter type for
-$mixedCriteria in the interface definition,  you should at least
+> $mixedCriteria in the interface definition,  you should at least
-document it in that place.
+> document it in that place.

 **Hint:**